felixfroehling/Modellauto/Software/Software.md

 ## Velocity (CAN Communication)
-To run a CAN communication on the Raspberry Pi it is necessary to do some changes on the software settings.
+To run a CAN communication on the Raspberry Pi it is necessary to do some changes on the software settings.<br>
-For the settings follow this guidance: https://crycode.de/can-bus-am-raspberry-pi Additional to the software changes a CAN bus controller is needed.
+For the settings follow this guidance: [crycode.de](https://crycode.de/can-bus-am-raspberry-pi).<br>
+Additional to the software changes a CAN bus controller is needed.
 In this project i use the MCP2515. (see Hardware & Electric folder)
-After beeing able to send single messages between the motorcontroller and the Raspberry Pi i implemented the communication i a ROS Node.
+After beeing able to send single messages between the motorcontroller and the Raspberry Pi I implemented the communication i a ROS Node.
 (See folder ROS Nodes)
 In this Node i subscribe to the "velocity" Topic to get the requested speed.

 ## Display (Uart Communication)